 - Bullet Journal stencil ruler– I actually didn’t think I would love one of these as much as I do but this makes setting up different layouts in my bullet journal so much easier.
 This is one I have.

-After I have figured out all the curriculum/ book choices I will use for the year, I sat down to have a deep conversation with myself about what do I think will truly help me stay on track with our studies, how can feel more at peace within our school year, and what did/didn’t work in my previous homeschool bullet journal.
+After I have figured out all the curriculum/ book choices I will use for the year, I sat down to have a deep conversation with myself.
+I had to really think about what do I think will truly help me stay on track with our studies, how can feel more at peace within our school year, and what did/didn’t work in my previous homeschool bullet journal.

 I can’t tell you how many times I open a brand new blank bujo and just stare at it for what feels like a few hours/ days just thinking of how to set it up.
 What do I want to add, how do I want the layout, what types of lists/ collections do I want?!
 For those of you who might be starting a homeschool bullet journal soon, I have made a free list of a ton of homeschool bullet journal prompts you could add in hopes to save you from countless hours of having to search Pinterest.

-Here is a peek in last year’s homeschool bujo.
+Here is a peek at last year’s homeschool bujo.

-I included a Morning Basket page that I never actually looked at.
-The Websites and Password Log did come in handy though.
+I ended up never actually looking at this Morning Basket page that I included.
+My Websites and Password Log did come in handy though.

-I had a list of all my curriculum/ book choices for each child which I ended up never really looking at and didn’t seem relevant since we dropped/switched a lot throughout the year.
-I also a page where I had loosely planned out our Along the Alphabet Path studies which was a nice reference for me.
+I had a list of all my curriculum and book choices for each child but these turned out to be irrelevant.
+We dropped/switched a lot throughout the year so I didn’t need those lists.
+A useful reference page I had was a page where I had loosely planned out our Along the Alphabet Path studies.

 I had also made master checklists for some of our books like First Language Lessons and Math U See.
 These types of checklists are helpful for keeping track of where you are.

 Something new I tried last year was to have an All About so-in-so page for each kid.
-The goal was to write down the year’s goal, the child’s favorite memory of the school year, age/height/weight in the beginning and end off the year.
+The goal was to write down the year’s goal, the child’s favorite memory of the school year, age/height/weight at the beginning and end of the year.
 I never did this either.
 In theory, this sounds like a really sweet idea but this mommy got lazy.

 Then there were the monthly pages that typically had a to-do list, goals for that month, important dates, and notes.
 I tried to discipline myself to also track each month’s achievements and failures but once again was never consistent.
 My monthly pages changed often throughout the year but not too much.